This post was last updated on February 21st, 2019 at 11:13 pm

 While we were working on finding Sonia’s passion, we hopped over to Clarity on fire.
 They have an interesting quiz to take on.
 At the end of the quiz, the website generates your profile report.
 You will need to enter your name and email id to download the copy, but sure an interesting report to read.
 You may want to try.

 Today, Sonia spends most of her weekends conducting healthy baking workshops.
 Ironically, today she is happy working on a weekend.
 She spends her weekdays creating new recipes and evenings in drafting them and sometimes working till midnight.

 The difference today is that she works for herself.
 She works on what she loves.
 Today, there are no more stressful evenings, no more painful workloads.
 Finally, she found her passion and made it her career.
-Today she is famous and run her successful venture called Sonlicious.
+Today she is famous and runs her successful venture called Anybodycanbake.

 This is what we aim to achieve with everyone on Mapped Skills.
 We help people know what their true passion is and then break passion into monetize-able skills.
 We help you monetize your skills and start building passive recurring income.